niplav/site/reward.md

 *— [Zack M. Davis](http://zackmdavis.net), [“"Friends Can Change the World"; Or, Request for Social Technology: Credit-Assignment Rituals”](http://zackmdavis.net/blog/2017/03/friends-can-change-the-world-or-request-for-social-technology-credit-assignment-rituals/), 2017*

+#### The Outstanding Wikipedians Prize

+Look at the Wikipedia pages for EA-relevant topics, and find the contributors who have participated most in the creation of those pages, contact them and grant them after-the-fact prizes for their efforts.

+The advantage is clear: Wikipedia is not going away, and the go-to resource for ~everybody on a new topic is the Wikipedia page.
+10 minor edits to Wikipedia might outweigh a year of blogging in terms of eyeballs and social utility.<!--TODO: make fermi estimate here-->

 #### The Gwern Prize

 Instead of rewarding blogs, look explicitely for sites with long